 Deployed over 1,540 miles of dark fiber, the FLR network infrastructure provides for a dedicated statewide communications facility linking major nodes located in Pensacola, Crestview, Tallahassee, Tampa, Winter Haven, Miami, Orlando, Gainesville, Melbourne, Ft.
 Lauderdale and Jacksonville.

-Each Equity Partner is provided a primary 100/10 Gbps and a secondary 100/10/1 Gbps connection to the MPLS backbone.
+Each Equity Partner is provided a primary and a secondary connection to the MPLS backbone.
 Through advanced technologies, multiple waves are available along the optical backbone in support of primary and secondary access for each partner institution, as well as dedicated waves for research activities across institutional boundaries.

 Dynamic Bandwidth Allocation

-Utilizing dedicated and shared 100 Gigabit Ethernet, 10 Gigabit Ethernet or 1 Gigabit Ethernet high-performance data circuits, FLR participants are provided with additional capacity “on demand” to accommodate bursts in data-traffic, videoconference, or other special requirements.
+Utilizing dedicated and shared 400 Gigabit Ethernet, 100 Gigabit Ethernet, 10 Gigabit Ethernet, or 1 Gigabit Ethernet high-performance data circuits, FLR participants are provided with additional capacity “on demand” to accommodate bursts in data traffic, videoconference, or other special requirements.

 ISP Connectivity

-Connectivity to Commercial Internet Service Providers is available in order to provide economical and reliable Internet service to FLR participants.
+Connectivity to Commercial Internet Service Providers is available to provide economical and reliable Internet service to FLR participants.

 National and International Research Connectivity